 - Embroidery can be bold and easily visible from far away

 You’ll often see embroidery on things like sports caps or hats for a special event that participants wear.
-If you have a small design with lots of colours that needs to last a while, embroidery is a great choice.
+If you have a small design with lots of colours that need to last a while, embroidery is a great choice.

 Although embroidery is probably the most popular way to personalise a hat, it’s not the only way!
 There are some other techniques that can work just as well.